KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

 - Temporary or permanent suspension from contributing to KRL Model Zoo.ommunity leaders have the right and responsibility to remove, edit, or reject

-- Escalation to appropriate authorities if required.comments, commits, code, wiki edits, issues, and other contributions that are
+- Escalation to Mappropriate authorities if required.comments, commits, code, wiki edits, issues, and other contributions that are

-not aligned to this ode of onduct, and will communicate reasons for moderation
+not aligned to this Code of Conduct, and will communicate reasons for moderation

-Decisions will be made impartially and with fairness to all parties involved.decisions when appropriate.
+Decisions will be made impartially and with fairness to all parties involved.decisions when Mappropriate.